How to dispose of a Christmas tree

 Need your city's January Christmas-tree pickup date?

-Type your ZIP at /check — verified local schedule + nearest drop-off.
+Type your ZIP at /check for the verified local schedule and the nearest drop-off.
 Free.

-Most U.S. cities run a January tree-collection program on regular yard-waste or trash day.
-Schedule typically runs the first 2-3 weeks of January; some cities go through end of January.
-Check your city's sanitation page for exact dates.
-Trees must be at the curb the morning of pickup; some cities want them in compostable bags, most accept them loose.
+Most U.S. cities run a January tree-collection program on the regular yard-waste or trash day.
+The schedule usually runs the first 2-3 weeks of January, and some cities go through the end of the month.
+Check your city's sanitation page for the exact dates.
+The tree needs to be at the curb the morning of pickup.
+Some cities want it in a compostable bag, but most accept it loose.

-County compost programs accept trees as a year-round drop-off (not just January).
-Useful if you missed the curbside window or live in a rural area without curbside pickup.
-Bring the tree to the designated drop-off site; they grind it into wood chips for parks and landscaping.
+County compost programs accept trees as a year-round drop-off, not just in January.
+Useful if you miss the curbside window or live in a rural area without curbside pickup.
+Bring the tree to the designated drop-off site, and they grind it into wood chips for parks and landscaping.

 Boy Scouts of America troops run tree-pickup fundraisers in many U.S. metros.
-Sign up online in early January; they pick up your tree from the curb for a $10-25 donation (supports the troop).
-Often more reliable than city pickup in terms of scheduling.
+Sign up online in early January.
+They pick up your tree from the curb for a $10-25 donation (it supports the troop).
+Often more reliable than city pickup on scheduling.

-Minnesota, Wisconsin, Texas, and several other states' Department of Natural Resources collect Christmas trees for sinking in lakes as fish habitat.
-Specific drop-off programs run early January.
+The Departments of Natural Resources in Minnesota, Wisconsin, Texas, and several other states collect Christmas trees for sinking in lakes as fish habitat.
+These drop-off programs run early in January.
 Check your state DNR website.
-The trees become spawning + cover habitat for fish.
+The trees become spawning and cover habitat for fish.

 Artificial trees

-Artificial trees aren't recyclable (mixed plastic + metal structure).
-Working artificial trees can be donated to Goodwill, Salvation Army, or Habitat ReStore through the off-season (January-October when seasonal items move slowly).
-Broken or unsalvageable artificial trees go in regular trash, sometimes requiring bulk-pickup scheduling if the tree is over 6 feet.
+Artificial trees are not recyclable (mixed plastic and metal structure).
+Working artificial trees can be donated to Goodwill, Salvation Army, or Habitat ReStore in the off-season (January through October), when seasonal items move slowly.
+Broken or unsalvageable artificial trees go in regular trash.
+Trees over 6 feet may need bulk-pickup scheduling.

 Step-by-step

-- 1. Remove EVERYTHING.
-Lights, ornaments, garland, hooks, the tree stand, the tree skirt.
+- 1. Remove everything.
+Lights, ornaments, garland, hooks, the tree stand, and the tree skirt.
 Cities reject trees with decorations because they jam mulching equipment.

-- 2. Remove the bag if flocked.
-Flocked (sprayed-snow) trees often can't be composted — check your city.
+- 2. Check if it is flocked.
+Flocked (sprayed-snow) trees often cannot be composted.
+Check your city.
 Some send them to landfill instead.

 - 3. Check the pickup date.
-Most cities post January tree-collection calendars in mid-December.
+Most cities post the January tree-collection calendar in mid-December.
 Pickup is usually within 2-3 weeks of Christmas.

 - 4. Curbside placement.
-Out by 7am day of pickup.
-Loose is fine in most cities; some want compostable bag.
+Out by 7am the day of pickup.
+Loose is fine in most cities.
+Some want a compostable bag.

 - 6. Look up your local option.
-ClearPath /check with your ZIP for the verified local schedule.
+Try /check with your ZIP for the verified local schedule.

 Frequently asked